kobertlam/Mission-to-Mars/README.md

 The following Bootstrap 3 components are added:
 1. Styling the button: set to large button and in 'Green' in `index.html`
 2. Add table-striped to the mars-fact table in the function mars_facts() defined in `scraping.py`.
+3. Adding the hemisphere images as thumbnails in `index.html`